FredIde/SSHtunnel/README.md

-## pytunnel SSH Tunnel utility for Windows 7 ##
+## pytunnel SSH Tunnel utility for Windows 7 and Mac OS ##

-Utility to simplify setting up SSH tunnels in a Windows environment.
-This is an easier alternative to [using Putty to create SSH tunnels](http://howto.ccs.neu.edu/howto/windows/ssh-port-tunneling-with-putty/).
-A single Windows cmd.exe window session can open multiple SSH-tunnel ports driven off a config file.
+Utility to simplify setting up SSH tunnels in a Windows or Mac OS environment.
+For Windows this is an easier alternative to [using Putty to create SSH tunnels](http://howto.ccs.neu.edu/howto/windows/ssh-port-tunneling-with-putty/).

+A single Windows cmd.exe window or Mac terminal session can open multiple SSH-tunnel ports driven off a config file.

-Functionality is provided by the Python modules [Paramiko](http://www.paramiko.org/) and [sshtunnel](https://github.com/pahaz/sshtunnel/) and bundled up in this utility to make it easy to use from the command-line as well a compiled binary version for Windows 7.
+Functionality is provided by the Python modules [Paramiko](http://www.paramiko.org/) and [sshtunnel](https://github.com/pahaz/sshtunnel/) and bundled up in this utility to make it easy to use from the command-line.
+A compiled binary version for Windows 7 and Mac OS 10.7 is also provided.
 This means Windows users don't need to install Python to use this.

-The utility requires a suitable Private SSH Key to reference and a suitable Open SSH Server needs to be configured at the remote server end with the associated Public Key.
+The utility requires a suitable Private SSH Key to reference and an SSH Server needs to be configured at the remote server end with the associated Public Key (such as a default Oracle public cloud configuration).

-## Install and Run the Windows EXE version ##
+## Install and Run the Windows EXE / Mac Binary version ##

 Download the latest zip-release of the pytunnel utility.
 See the **release** tab in this repository or go to this link: https://github.com/edbullen/SSHtunnel/releases

-+ Download the pytunnel.zip file
++ Download the latest pytunnel.zip file for Windows / pytunnel.MAC.tar.gz for Mac
-+ Extract the ZIP archive to a suitable location on the PC
++ Extract the ZIP archive to a suitable location
-+ in a Windows CMD.EXE window or Windows PowerShell window change directory to the extracted pytunnel directory / "folder"
-+ Review usage instructions and defaults:
++ Either set the PATH or reference the full path location to the pytunnel.exe file to run the utility

+**Known Issues**

+This utility doesn't work with port 443.

 View **help for operation modes**:
 ```
 pytunnel -h